 The Olympic Flight Museum

 The Olympic Flight Museum in Olympia, Washington, is where the history of flight still lives on.
-See more than 20 vintage aircrafts in excellent condition here.
-See military trainers and an assortment of historic helicopters.
+You'll see more than 20 vintage aircraft in excellent condition, including military trainers and an assortment of historic helicopters.
 The museum also holds an annual air show that attracts many visitors to the region.

 Point Defiance Park